HE-BCI record 2021/22 - General guidance on Table 4: Intellectual property (IP)

 - Income-generating Material Transfer Agreements (MTAs)

-- All active licences should be returned, regardless of when they were agreed.
+- All income-generating licences should be returned, regardless of when they were agreed.

 - Upfront/milestone fees

 - Intellectual property (IP) income figures should be provided by partner type (SMEs, Other (non-commercial) businesses and other non-commercial organisations).